6.824 2006 Final Project Information

 If you're having trouble thinking of a project idea, some of the

-ideas below might help get you started.
-You might also want to look at
+topics below might help get you started.

 - Build a more full-featured version of your distributed NFS server